 How often should we roll out an employee engagement survey?

-The questions we’ve provided are designed to be answered using the Likert Scale (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree).
+The employee engagement questions we’ve provided are designed to be answered using the Likert Scale (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree).
 If you’d like more detailed answers, you could provide text boxes instead.
-Just remember that people tend to invest less time the longer a survey is, so detailed surveys don’t necessarily yield high-quality responses.
+Just remember that research shows shows that the longer a survey is, the less time respondents spend answering each question.
+So detailed surveys don’t necessarily yield high-quality responses.